hacksalot/extrovert-priv.js/README.md

 # Extrovert.js #

 **Extrovert.js transforms your data into textured 3D geometry**.
 It supports physics, animations, cross-browser rendering, mouse and keyboard controls, and a five-minute install.
 It's intended for 3Dification of anything from on-page HTML to JSON responses fetched over AJAX to custom data formats specific to you or your project.
+[Visit the official project website](http://extrovert3d.com).

 ![](../gh-pages/extrovert_famous_photos.jpg)
 ![](../gh-pages/extrovert_art_of_war.jpg)